ubermanu/louisette/src/lib/components/Tabs/README.md

 # Tabs

-The `tabs` component is used to display a set of tabs.
+The `tabs` component is used to display a set of sections of content, each associated with a tab.
+Only one tab can be selected at a time.

 [WAI-ARIA Tabs Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/)